bnurbit/quarkus-coding/src/main/resources/docs/maven.md

 ### Other dependencies
 - lombok - generate boilerplate code
 - quarkus-resteasy-jsonb / quarkus-resteasy-jackson - RESTEasy JSON serialization extensions.
 When added, Quarkus will use the application/json media type by default (can be overridden)
+- quarkus-hibernate-validator - validation of input/output of REST services or parameters and return values of methods in the business services.